ersilia-os/ersilia/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 # About us
-The [Ersilia Open Source Initiative](https://ersilia.io) is a Non Profit Organization incorporated with the Charity Commission for England and Wales (number 1192266).
-Our mission is to reduce the imbalance in biomedical research productivity between countries by supporting research in underfunded settings.
+The [Ersilia Open Source Initiative](https://ersilia.io) is a Non Profit Organization ([1192266](https://register-of-charities.charitycommission.gov.uk/charity-search/-/charity-details/5170657/full-print)) with the mission is to equip labs, universities and clinics in LMIC with AI/ML tools for infectious disease research.

-You can support us via [Open Collective](https:/opencollective.com/ersilia).
+[Help us](https://www.ersilia.io/donate) achieve our mission or [volunteer](https://www.ersilia.io/volunteer) with us!

 <p align="right">(<a href="#top">back to top</a>)</p>